 Your pay fluctuates

 While Guideline collects your estimated annual salary and other information from payroll, we will not be able to predict changes in your pay.
 Fluctuations may occur for several reasons, including additional pay for bonuses or commission, a change in hours worked, or adjustments to your salary.
-Therefore, it’s possible the automatic contribution rate adjustments will not be calculated accordingly.

 You participate in more than one employer-sponsored retirement plan

-Reporting external contributions will help Guideline ensure you don’t exceed the limit.
+Reporting external employee contributions (deferrals) will help Guideline ensure you don’t exceed the limit.
 Your contributions to another 401(k), 403(b), Salary Reduction Simplified Pension Plans (SAR-SEPs), or Savings Incentive Match Plans for Employees (SIMPLE-IRAs) all count toward the limit.

-How to report external contributions
+How to report external employee contributions

 Access the Contribution page from the main menu of your Guideline dashboard.
-If you have more than one account with Guideline, select the applicable plan for which you need to report external contribution under Contributions.
+If you have more than one account with Guideline, select the applicable plan for which you need to report external contributions under Contributions.

 Within the Projected contributions section, click the link "Report outside employee contributions," then follow the steps.